project-meucci/thimm.github.io/docs/Farm Gate/Regen-dairy-round-the-world-tour-edited.md

 ---
-title: Regen Dairy round-the-world tour (edited)
+title: Regen Dairy Round The World Tour Edited
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-10-06)